Quick Answer

 Here’s what you’ll need to do to pursue compensation after a car accident in Connecticut:

-• Call the police – After a motor vehicle accident, it’s important to call 911 so the police can file a report.
-While waiting for the police, you should swap names, insurance information, and driver’s license details with other affected parties.
-You may also want to take pictures and videos of any related property damage or injuries and take down the phone numbers of any witnesses.
+- Call the police — After a motor vehicle accident, call 911 so the police can file a report.
+While waiting, exchange names, insurance information, and driver's license details with other parties.
+Photograph any property damage and injuries, and take down witness phone numbers.

 Maneuver Connecticut’s At-Fault Insurance Process